JanssenProject/jans/docs/admin/auth-server/tokens/oauth-access-tokens.md

 client presents the token to the resource server, which can trust the token, by validating it was issued by a trusted authorization server.
 Bearer tokens can be sent either by value or reference.
 A value token is a JWT, signed by the authorization server.
-A reference token is a short lived string-- the client obtain the JSON for this reference token by calling the authorization server's introspection endpoint.
+By calling Auth Server's [introspection endpoint], the client can trade the reference token for the plain JSON object.

 MAC tokens, are cryptographically signed tokens that include a nonce, timestamp, and other information to prevent replay attacks.
 They are typically used in